Compassionate Use of Medical Cannabis Program

 Need help completing your registry card application?
 Click

 The Illinois Department of Public Health is partnering with certified local health departments (LHD) to provide assistance to qualifying patients with completing their applications for the Medical Cannabis Registry Program.
-There is no charge for this assistance, however, costs associated with registration fees and other requirements (i.e., passport photo, fingerprint background check, etc.) are the responsibility of the applicant.
+There is no charge for this assistance, however, costs associated with registration fees and other requirements (i.e., passport photo, certification of debilitating condition, copies of required documents, etc.) are the responsibility of the applicant.